Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: Wiretap and Gelfand-Pinsker Analogy

 \item The sequence of codes $\{b_n\}_{n\in\mathbb{N}}$ attains $\mathsf{P}_\mathsf{e}(b_n)\xrightarrow[n\to\infty]{}0$, and consequently, $R$ is achievable for the aforementioned GPC. \end{enumerate} \end{proposition}

-This proposition, whose proof is relegated to Appendix \ref{APPEN:WTGP_codes_relations_proof}, enables the use of the GPC setup and known upper bounds on the capacity thereof to furnish converse proofs for corresponding WTC scenarios.
-As a simple demonstration of this idea, we next give an alternative proof for the converse part of the WTC secrecy-capacity theorem.
+This proposition, whose proof is relegated to Section~\ref{SUBSEC:WTGP_codes_relations_proof}, enables the use of the GPC setup and known upper bounds on its capacity to furnish converse proofs for corresponding WTC scenarios.
+As a simple demonstration, we next give an alternative proof for the converse of the WTC secrecy-capacity theorem (when a stealth condition is present).